cu-boulder/shared-skills-git/README.md

 ## Do Stuff
 1. In github desktop create a "clone" of this repository.
 This creates a local copy (i.e. on you computer) of the files stored online in github.
+To do this use the enter `cu-boulder/shared-skills-git` into github desktop as demonstrated in the video below.
 2. In visual studio code open the
 # Workflow